thieunv96/Basic-DL/README.md

-## Basic Deep Learning
+# Basic Deep Learning
-This repository was created to synthesize and save some of my knowledge about DL, and to share with the DL-loving community.
+### This repository was created to synthesize and save some of my knowledge about DL, and to share with the DL-loving community.
+### Give me one ⭐ if you like this repository!

 ## About the author
 - Name: Nguyễn Văn Thiệu